genesiscommunitysuccess/docs/docs/02_creating-applications/02_creating-a-new-project/04_gradle.md

 - GRADLE_PRO_CODE: Generates a backend multi-module project with .kts files (sysdef, fields, tables and views) for configuration.
 This follow the traditional server development approach,

 - GRADLE_NO_CODE: Generates a backend multi-module project with .json files  (module-config, fields, tables and views) for configuration.
-The .json files are compatible with the format Genesis Studio expects, and hence could be used in a project that uses the Genesis no-code tooling.
+The .json files are compatible with the format Genesis Studio expects, and hence could be used in a project that uses the Genesis Low Code Platform tooling.

 - GRADLE_SITE_SPECIFIC: Generates a server side simplified site-specific project